American With No Medical Training Ran Center For Malnourished Ugandan Kids. 105 Died

 In retrospect, Kramlich says, she thinks the problem with Bach's center went beyond Bach's hands-on approach to medical procedures.
 Under both international health guidelines and Ugandan law, if a severely malnourished child has the kind of extra complications Bach's center was taking on — serious respiratory infections, dehydration, swelling — this child must be treated in an advanced medical facility.

-Ideally this would be a hospital — but at the least very least a higher-level health center that has been especially approved by Ugandan health authorities, says Dr. Joel Okullo, chairman of the enforcement agency for Uganda's health regulations — the Uganda Medical and Dental Practitioners Council.
+Ideally this would be a hospital — but at the least a higher-level health center that has been especially approved by Ugandan health authorities, says Dr. Joel Okullo, chairman of the Uganda Medical and Dental Practitioners Council — the enforcement agency for Uganda's health regulations.
 Treating a child in this condition at even a lower-level health clinic "would be breaking the law," says Okullo.

 And at this point, Bach's nutrition center didn't have any kind of health license.